 About Joe & Junction Railwayana

-I ( Joe Nemeth ) have been collecting railwayana for over forty years, specialising in signalling related items.
+I ( Joe Nemeth ) have been collecting railwayana for over forty years, specializing in signalling related items.
 I remember at about the age of 13 staging a model railway and relics exhibition during lunch time breaks in one of the reading rooms at school.
 This was held over 3 days and I managed to borrow various items from friends and staff as well as my own collection.
 Charging just 5p each I managed to raise over £150 which was donated to Oxfam via my teachers.

 Being born in a well-known and respectable showman’s family, I was brought up in all aspects of the funfair.
 This included assembling and dismantling the various stalls and rides at the beginning and end of the seasons.
 My mother used to pay me one shilling in the pound wages and this went to adding items to my collection.
 One old gentleman who visited my father often was a collector of model railways and railway relics as it was known back then in the 1970s.
 He gave me some of my first items including a beautiful GWR brass lever plate with “South Wales” engraved on it.
 I still have it to this day more than 40 years on.